-13.What is the name of our current Bishop?\\\\\
+13.What is the name of our current Bishop?

-14.Our Bishop is the leader of a smaller part of the Church in Northern Virginia which is called the of
+14.Our Bishop is the leader of a smaller part of the Church in Northern Virginia which is called th

 15. The Bishop appoints a priest to be the pastor of a

 16. Who is the Pastor of St. Agnes?

 17. Who is the Parochial Vicar of St. Agnes?

 18. What are the Seven Precepts of the Church?

 a.

 b.

-С.
+C.

 d.

 e.

 f.

 g.

 19. What are the four marks of the one true Church and what do they mean?

 a.

 b.

 C.

 d.

-F. The Sacraments - Actions of Christ
+F. The Sacraments - Actions of Ch nrist

-- 1. What is a sacrament? - 2.
-What is the Holy Trinity? - 3.
-What is grace? - a) \\\\\\ is the grace of the sharing of the life and love of the Holy Trinity. - b) \\\\\\ is the grace that helps us to act, that enlightens our minds and strengthens our wills to do good and avoid evil. - c) \\\\\\ is the special grace given by each sacrament.
+1. What is a sacrament?

+2. What is the Holy Trinity?

+3. What is grace?

+a) is the grace of the sharing of the life and love of the Holy Trinity.

+is the grace that helps us to act, that enlightens our minds and

+c) is the special grace given by each sacrament.

 4. List the seven Sacraments and their definitions.

+a)

-- b)
+b)

 c)

 d)

 e)

 f)

-- g)
+g)

-a)

-5. In addition to Baptism by water, there is Baptism by \\\\\\ and Baptism by \\\\\\.
-6. In the Holy Eucharist the \\\\\\ and \\\\\, Soul and Divinity of Jesus Christ are contained under the appearances of \\\\\\ and \\\\\.
-Therefore, the Eucharist is the \\\\\ of Jesus Christ.

-7. What is the definition of Transubstantiation?
+5. In addition to Baptism by water, there e is Baptism by and Baptism by 6.
+In the Holy Eucharist the and , Soul and Divinity of Jesus Christ are contained under the appearances of and Therefore, the Eucharist is the of Jesus Christ.
+7. What is the definition of Transubstan tiation?
 8. What are the Words of Consecration said during Mass?

-9. What are the three Sacraments of Initiation?
-Why are they called the Sacraments of Initiation?

-10. What are the three character Sacraments?
-Why are they called character Sacraments?

-11. The four major parts of the Mass are:

-a

-b.

-12. We reserve the Blessed Sacrament in the \\\\\\ in the Church with a lit vigil candle nearby.
+9. What are the three Sacraments of Ini tiation?
+Why are th ney called the Sacraments of Initiation?
+10. What are the three character Sacrai ments?
+Why are th ney called character Sacraments?
+11. The four major parts of the Mass are e: a b C d 12.
+We reserve the Blessed Sacrament i candle nearby. n the in the Church with a lit vigil

+Eternity

 1.What is Heaven?

 2.What is Purgatory?

 3.What is Hell?

 4. What is the Beatific Vision?

-5.The \\\\\\ is a term that describes the event at the end of time and the last judgment when the souls of the faithful in Heaven and Purgatory will be joined again to a glorified, perfect body.
+5.The is a term that describes the event at the end of time and the last judgment when the souls of the faithful in Heaven and Purgatory will be joined again to a glorified, perfect body.

-6.The \\\\\\ is the union of the faithful on earth, blessed in heaven and souls in Purgatory with Christ as their head.
+6.The is the union of the faithful on earth, blessed in heaver and souls in Purgatory with Christ as their head.

-7.What is canonization?
+7. What is canonization?

 8.What is a pure spirit and messenger of God called?